 CASBBI provides an immersive research and mentoring environment for trainees to acquire multidisciplinary scientific and research knowledge and skills.

 If you are passionate about solving complex societal problems, and would like to learn how to work on interdisciplinary teams, communicate with community stakeholders, and translate your research ideas to commercial products, this program may be right for you.
 Competitive funding packages are available.
+Apply now!

-Trainees will design data-driven solutions for complex disabilities associated with sensorimotor, psychosocial or cognitive impairment.
+As part of the program, trainees will design data-driven solutions for complex disabilities associated with sensorimotor, psychosocial or cognitive impairment.
 For example, students will utilize their training in data analytics, wearable sensors and imaging to:

 - design new technology-assisted methods for personalized service delivery,